trap-representation/Chlore/README.md

 pushp putstr call
 hlt
 ````

-You can find a summary of the syntax of Chlore in `grammar.txt`.
+1. Check out more examples in the `examples` directory.

+If you're curious about how the language looks like though, you can check the `grammar.txt` which contains a summary of the syntax of Chlore.
+Ehre adds some new instructions to Chlore, so you might also want to take a look at `ehre_specific_grammar.txt`.

 A language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
 A link to the standard will be put here soon.

-If you're curious about how the language looks like though, you can check the `grammar.txt` which contains a summary of the syntax of Chlore.
-Ehre adds some new instructions to Chlore, so you might also want to take a look at `ehre_specific_grammar.txt`.

 The syntax of Chlore was recently changed, so I decided to nuke the `self_hosted` directory because the self hosted compiler wouldn't compile with the new implementation anymore.
 I'm working on a new self hosted implementation now, which I'll put here once I get the lexer written.